LA-09 constitutes one of the five Nike missile sites built in the 1950s in Angeles National Forest.

 On clear days, both Mt.
 Disappointment and San Gabriel Peak can be seen from the L.A.
 Basin.

-The views from Mt.
+Even with the smog the views from Mt.
 Disappointment did not disappoint.

 In the 1950s, the U.S. Army lowered/flatened Disappointment to make room for the Nike missile base.
 The peak’s current elevation is 5,994 feet; San Gabriel’s is 6,161.